atom-moyer/getpy/README.md

-# GetPy - A Fast and Small Python Dict/Set
+# GetPy - A Vectorized Python Dict/Set

 The goal of GetPy is to provide the highest performance python dict/set that integrates into the python scientific ecosystem.